musman12529/Project-Management-Platform/doc/project_part3_instructions.md

 * 2 points: unit tests correctly demonstrate updated HTTP/API services (those finally used to support feature) are working
 * 6 points: video demo and running code demonstrate working code as operated from client-side interface

 NOTE there is no weight for web page layout or aesthetics, as we did not cover those matters in class session.
+However the basic appearance of a kanban board is expected to be implemented.

 * 16 x 8 = 128 points total